-Every treatment for a brain tumor can cause side effects or changes to your child’s body and how he or she feels.
+Every treatment for a brain tumor can cause side effects or changes to your child’s body and how they feel.
 For many reasons, people do not experience the same side effects even when they are given the same treatment for the same tumor type.
 This can make it hard to predict how your child will feel during treatment.

 As your family prepares to start treatment, it is normal to fear treatment-related side effects.
 It may help to know that your health care team will work to prevent and relieve side effects.
-Doctors call this part of treatment “palliative care" or "supportive care."
-It is an important part of your child’s treatment plan, regardless of his or her age or the stage of disease.
+Doctors call this part of treatment "palliative care" or "supportive care."
+It is an important part of your child’s treatment plan, regardless of their age or the stage of disease.

 Coping with physical side effects

 Common physical side effects from each treatment option for medulloblastoma are listed in the Types of Treatment section.
 Learn more about side effects of a brain tumor and its treatment, along with ways to prevent or control them.
 Changes to your child’s physical health depend on several factors, including the tumor’s stage, the length and dose of treatment, and your child’s general health.

 It is important to discuss any new side effects or changes in existing side effects with your child’s health care team.
 Providing this information helps them find ways to treat or manage the side effects so your child feels more comfortable and can potentially keep any side effects from worsening.

 You may find it helpful to keep track of your child’s side effects so you are prepared to discuss any changes with the health care team.
 Learn more about why tracking side effects is helpful.